CapperDev/CapperDev/README.md

 # Profile

-## Founder and CEO of Copper Cloud Development
+## Founder and CEO of Capper Cloud Development

 ### Technologies
 - Python